roberto1648/sampling-of-biased-physical-signals/README.md

 ## 5.2 Fitting to a deep convolutional neural network

-The last line in the cell below restarts the notebook to release the GPU memory.
+**Note:** the last line in the cell below restarts the notebook to release the GPU memory.
 As of now (2018-06) the methods that are supposed to release the GPU in keras and tensorflow do not work.
 Please comment the last lines if this is not appropriate anymore.

 ```python